JustKato/prodia-ts-api/README.md

     cfg_scale: 7.5,
     model: ProdiaModel.ANYTHING_V45,
     negative_prompt: `easynegative`,
-    prompt: `A portrait of a cute dog`,
+    prompt: `A portrait of a cute dog`, // The only actual required field, feel free to only send this.
     sampler: ProdiaSampler.DPM_PP_2M_KARRAS,
     seed: -1,
     steps: 32,